 If you are shopping on a budget and like the compact size and pistol grip style of a 12-volt drill, then the Bosch PS31-2A is a fantastic option for you.
 This drill is a great option for the average homeowner — someone who is going to undertake a fair number of DIY and home improvement projects but isn't going to be doing any major renovations.
 This pint-sized drill packs plenty of punch, doing quite well in our drilling and driving evaluations, all while being one of the more convenient to operate tools.
 This handy tool is lightweight and ergonomic and a great addition to any DIYers arsenal.

 Unfortunately, the PS31-2A can't quite compare to drilling and driving performance of the top-tier, higher voltage tools.
-The 12-volt Bosch solidly struggled to drive the ½" lag screw all the way in and definitely complained when getting the 5" hole saw to its full depth.
+The 12-volt Bosch solidly struggled to drive the ½" lag screw in and complained when getting the 5" hole saw to its full depth.
 The battery life of the PS31-2A is also fairly lackluster.
-However, it's a great little drill for small to moderate DIY projects that is both compact and a good budget buy.
+However, it's a compact option that is a good bargain option, all while being more than capable of handling light-duty tasks.

 Read Full Review: Bosch PS31-2A